Tagging is adding descriptive information to the audio file.

 A typical case of WYSINWYG (What You See Is Not What You Get).

-If you have used LP's, tapes, CD's for years it takes some time before you realize that there isn't such thing as an album in computer audio.
+If you have used for years LPs, tapes, CDs it takes some time before you realize that there isn't such a thing as an album in computer audio.
 There are files (the songs) containing the audio and the tags.

 So what is an album?
 A couple of songs with exactly the same description in the right tags.